jup-ag/space-station/docs/2-apis/1-swap-api.md

 const transaction = new VersionedTransaction(messageV0);
 ```

-This can be useful if you want to withdraw from Solend and immediately convert your withdrawl token into another token with Jupiter.
+This can be useful if you want to withdraw from Solend and immediately convert your withdrawal token into another token with Jupiter.